adumortier/gardenthat/README.md

   <h1 align="center">Gard(in) That!</h1> <br><br>

-Gard(in)That is an application meant for ANY gardener.
+GardenThat is an application meant for ANY gardener.
 Search a selection of fruit and vegetable bearing plants.
 Add your favorite plants to your Garden.
 Automated calendar notifications tell you when to expect your first harvest.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents